To our Name Label Company customers and friends

 The BBC’s care calculator takes into consideration the different systems in England, Wales, Scotland and Northern Ireland, as the systems have diverged since devolution.
 Further changes are planned for England in April 2016 and the other nations are also making changes.

 Users enter their postcode to find out the cost of care in their area.
-The purpose of the guide is to help individuals and their carers understand more about how the care system works where they live, what they need to consider an..
+The purpose of the guide is to help individuals and their carers understand more about how the care system works where they live, what they need to consider and how much they ..

 Sir Muir Gray, former chief of knowledge for the NHS, has shared his extensive knowledge from 40 years as a doctor in public health and written a book on keeping fit to live a full and independent life in your seventies and beyond.